leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ### Cookies Popup ###

-The first thing you will encounter is the 'accepting cookies popup'
+The first thing you will encounter is the 'accepting cookies popup'.

 <p align="center">
     <img src="../assets/scrape_the_web/cookies_popup.png" />
 </p>

+After opening the main url with `selenium` we will have to search for the button and programmatically click it to go further with our adventure.

 ```
 from selenium import webdriver